 A few months later I followed several former Denver Post writers to the journalist-owned startup, online only Colorado Sun.
 My columns began appearing weekly and in April 2020, the Society of Professional Journalists recognized my work as the the third best "News Column" across Colorado, New Mexico, Utah and Wyoming in their annual Top of the Rockies awards.

-Just as I began writing professionally, I also became tired of mercenary lifestyle of a law firm.
+Just as I began writing professionally, I also became tired of the mercenary lifestyle of a law firm.
 I lived in 6-minute billing increments and needed a change.
 Consequently, I sought an in-house counsel position.

 Serendipitously, in January 2016, I found a role as General Counsel for Colorado’s largest post-acute and long-term care provider.
 With 30+ facilities, 2,400+ residents, and 3,500+ employees, that role gave me an opportunity to take my life in a whole new direction.
 While I still worked with the law on a daily basis, I contributed to building something.
 Every day I helped to create environments for staff to succeed and to improve the care for residents.
-Most of the time, I am acted as a Coach, helping to plan the outcomes our company wanted to achieve, but doing so by recognizing and enhancing the skills staff members.
+Most of the time, I acted as a Coach, helping to plan the outcomes our company wanted to achieve, but doing so by recognizing and enhancing the skills staff members already had.

 After about a year, I knew I wanted to dedicate myself to this career and began my Executive MBA in Health Administration.
 Two years of intensive study in a class with leaders in the healthcare field (including hospital directors, heart surgeons, CFO's, and similar dignitaries) only increased my passion for blending the law with the health industry.

 Iteration #8 - My Own Law Firm (KBNlaw.com) (Explorer)